Skip to main content

 When should you reach for Seedance 2.0 over Veo 3.1 or Sora 2 Pro?

-For weekly ad testing, Seedance 2.0 should be the default when you need native audio, start+end-frame control, or lower credit cost in the same batch.
-In our early May 2026 tests across 14 product categories, about 38% of manually storyboarded ad concepts could start as a Seedance 2.0 start+end-frame generation in under five minutes per variant.
+For weekly ad testing, Seedance 2.0 should be the default when you need synchronized sound, dual-frame control, or cheaper per-variant billing in the same batch.
+In our early May 2026 tests, we storyboarded 50 ad concepts across 14 product categories (apparel, skincare, home cleaning, supplements, and 10 others).
+Roughly 38% (19 of 50) mapped cleanly to a bookend-frame Seedance 2.0 generation with setup under five minutes per variant.
+We counted a concept as a match when both frames could be sourced from existing stills and the motion beat was a single transformation, not a multi-scene narrative.

 • UGC and founder-cam.
 Default to Seedance 2.0 with audio on.
 Fewer pipeline stitches, lower cost per variant.